Jessime/youtube_history/README.md

 ## TODO

+* Docstrings
-* Address "error: Unable to find vcvarsall.bat" issues
+* Address "error: Unable to find vcvarsall.bat" issues.
 * Fix bugs for "No funnies" and youtube-dl error.